nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 Prerequisite steps:
-1. User requests to search for task that (s)he wishes to delete
+1. User requests to search for task that (s)he wishes to delete <br>
-2. Lifekeeper shows an indexed list of tasks that matches the search
+2. Lifekeeper shows an indexed list of tasks that matches the search <br>

 Preconditions:
 Lifekeeper has returned an indexed list of tasks that matches the search

 1. User finds the index of the task (s)he wants to delete and enters the index of the task to be deleted
-2. Lifekeeper asks the user to confirm the decision.
-3. User enters 'Yes' into the CLI
-4. Lifekeeper deletes the task, shows an acknowledgement message to user. <br>
+2. Lifekeeper deletes the task, shows an acknowledgement message to user. <br>
 Use case ends.

 **Extensions**